 \section{Problem formulation}

-Let $f:\{0,1\}^n \longrightarrow \{0,1\}^n$ be a $n$-bit input to $n$-bit output function with the following property: There exists a nonzero hidden bit string $s\in\{0,1\}^n$ such that for all $x,y\in\{0,1\}^n$.
-This means that each point in the image is the image of exactly two points in the domain, that is, the point $f(x)$ in the image has associated $x$ and $x\oplus s$ in the domain because $f(x)=f(x\oplus s)$ for all $x\in\{0,1\}^n$.
-Because of that, function $f$ is among two-to-one functions.
-Consider the following computational problem: Determine $s$ by querying $f$ as few times as possible.
+Let $f:\{0,1\}^n \longrightarrow \{0,1\}^n$ be a function from $n$-bit strings to $n$-bit strings with the following property: there exists a nonzero hidden bit string $s\in\{0,1\}^n$ such that for all $x,y\in\{0,1\}^n$.
+This means that each point in the image is the image of exactly two points in the domain, that is, the point $f(x)$ in the image is associated with $x$ and $x\oplus s$ in the domain because $f(x)=f(x\oplus s)$ for all $x\in\{0,1\}^n$.
+Therefore, $f$ is a two-to-one function.
+Consider the following computational problem: determine $s$ by querying $f$ as few times as possible.

 Our goal is to find $s$ by evaluating $f$ without knowing its implementation details.
-In quantum computing, the operator implementing this function is called \textit{oracle}, as though an oracle reveals $f(x)$ without showing $s$ explicitly, and $f(x)$ can be used to determine $s$, but evaluating $f$ only once is not enough.
-When we build the circuit of the algorithm, the portion associated with $f$ is implemented by another person, unless there is a formula for $f$ that doesn't reveal $s$ beforehand.
+In quantum computing, the operator implementing this function is called an \textit{oracle}, because an oracle reveals $f(x)$ without showing $s$ explicitly, and $f(x)$ can be used to determine $s$, although evaluating $f$ only once is not enough.
+When we build the circuit of the algorithm, the portion associated with $f$ is implemented by another person, unless there is a formula for $f$ that does not reveal $s$ beforehand.

-In the classical version of this problem, we have to consult a \textit{classical oracle}, and to determine $s$ with high probability, the number of queries to the function $f$ grows as an exponential function on the number of bits $n$ when using a classical computer.
+In the classical version of this problem, we have to consult a \textit{classical oracle}, and to determine $s$ with high probability, the number of queries to the function $f$ grows exponentially with the number of bits $n$ when using a classical computer.
 Indeed, a naive deterministic algorithm would be to calculate $f(x')$ for a fixed $x'$, then systematically search for $x$ in the domain such that $f(x)=f(x')$.
 It requires $2^n$ evaluations in the worst case.
-It is better to pick $x$ and $x'$ uniformly at random and then check whether $f(x)=f(x')$.
-This randomized method requires $\Omega(\sqrt{2^n})$ evaluations to achieve success probability $\Omega(1)$.
+A randomized classical strategy based on searching for collisions requires $\Omega(2^{n/2})$ evaluations to achieve constant success probability, by the same reasoning as in the birthday paradox.
 The proof is the same as in the two-to-one collision problem's proof~\cite{BHT98b} or in the \textit{birthday paradox}~\cite{Das05}.

 In the quantum case, $f$ is implemented using the unitary operator $U_f$ of $2n$ qubits, defined as